sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-add-webcontent/cp-portal-cloud-foundry-add-webcontent.md

 1. Click the `Headline Carousel` widget from the **Header** section to expose the widget and section editing icons.

     >Note: A section can contain multiple widgets.
-When you click on a widget, the widget editing icons appear of the top left of the widget, and the section editing icons appear on the top right of the section.
+When you click on a widget, the widget editing icons appear at the top left of the widget, and the section editing icons appear at the top right of the section.

 2. Click **Edit content** (the pencil icon in the top left) to edit the content of this widget.